moyela/caeser_cipher_encryption/README.md

 ## How to run locally

-To run this program locally, download the code with a local sample and install Ruby sinatra.
+To run this program locally, download this repo and install Ruby.
 You can find installation instructions at [the offical site](https://www.ruby-lang.org/en/).

 Once you have Ruby installed, open your terminal and navigate to the 'local' directory.

 Run the encryption program with:
 ```sh